 It’s normal to worry about germs on your keyboard, especially if you’ve been working in an office or a classroom full of sick people.
 If your keys are a little too dirty and you’re wondering if they may have become a biohazard, then it’s time to get out the disinfectant.

 Specifically, get some isopropyl alcohol and a bundle of cotton swabs.
 Isopropyl (the rubbing alcohol kind) is essential, because stronger versions thereof may accidentally burn off some of your keyboard letters.
 Cotton swabs or Q-Tips, on the other hand, are crucial because you don’t want any liquids near your keyboard, even when cleaning.
 Dip and dab a swab so that it’s damp but in no danger of dripping, and then start wiping your keys one by one.
 This somewhat tedious method is very effective but easier to do if, well, you’re a little bored and have some time to waste.

-Did you spill something potentially sticky across the top of your laptop keyboard?
-Make your priority the protection of your laptop and its internal components.
-Shut everything down, take out your battery, and unplug your laptop if necessary.
-You shouldn’t turn it back on again until you are sure that any liquid inside has evaporated — this can take a day or two for particularly bad spills.
-If it looks like your operating system or data has been damaged, then take your laptop in for repairs ASAP.
+Spilling something potentially sticky across the top of your laptop keyboard is often cause for alarm.
+To reduce the odds of permanent damage, prioritize protecting your laptop’s internal components.
+Shut everything down, take out your battery, and unplug the computer if necessary.
+Don’t turn it back on again until you are confident that any liquid inside has evaporated.
+Depending on the type of spill (and how severe it is), it may take a day or two to dry out.
+If it looks like your operating system or data sustained damage, take your laptop in for repairs ASAP.

 In the meantime, it’s time to clean your keys.
 For the surface of your laptop’s keyboard, you’ll want a simple sponge or cloth.
 Odds are you have to go a bit deeper to clean up more concerning residue that might be trapped beneath, which means you’ll have to remove your keyboard.